ashwini-kr-sharma/chipatac2020/01_ReadQC.md

 - How does the base quality look like ?
 - Are there any adapter contaminations ?
 - Can you find any issues with the `fastq` files refer to [individual module description](#quality-control)

+In the next section, we will perform **adapter trimming/clipping** based on our knowlege of the FastQC results.